btakita/briantakita.com/src/posts/magic-connections-with-the-philosophy-of-language.md

 ## Awareness of the Ecosystem of Language

-Language is the ecosystem (& battlefield) of culture's mindshare & heartshare by the magic users who propagate definitions & meaning.
+Language is an evolutionary ecosystem of the culture's mindshare & heartshare by those who propagate definitions & meaning.
 Language influences (even determines) how we, as a culture, act.
 We, as participating entities, have the power to be aware of & change the language.
 We can influence each other to become harmonious, loving, intelligent, peaceful, beautiful, playful, creative, magical.

 Language is also a tool of empowerment.
 Awareness of context & choice of words effectively shape your mental model & the model of those who listen to you.
 Language, in it's many forms, is a key tool that has been Expanding Consciousness of Life.